madmace/ALFONSo_ICL8038/README.md

 The whole VCO section is powered with a dual voltage -8V/+8V.
 Swing is then reduced at the final outputs to the standard preamp signal of 2Vpp.
 The digital control section which includes the mC and all the SPIs is instead powered with +5V/0V.
-An EMC/EMI differential-mode (DM) filter is used on the mains power line.
+An EMC/EMI differential-mode (DM) filter is used on the mains power line and no switching technology is used.

 ***Frequency ranges***